-Schedule 2 to these Regulations sets out the modifications to be made to mental health legislation having effect in the Bailiwick.
+Schedule 1 to these Regulations sets out the modifications to be made to mental health legislation having effect in the Bailiwick.

-Paragraphs 4 to 10 modify the Mental Health (Bailiwick of Guernsey) Law, 2010 ("the Law") to permit any approved medical practitioner (rather than only the patient's responsible medical officer) to discharge a patient under section 35.
-For the purposes of section 56, an approved medical practitioner (rather than only a second opinion approved doctor) will be permitted to provide a certificate and, in doing so, that practitioner will only be required to consult with one person, where the practitioner is of the opinion that is not reasonably practicable or would involve unreasonable delay to comply with the unmodified requirements.
-Listed sections in Part IX will have effect so that the person may be conveyed or admitted within the specified period or as soon as reasonably practicable thereafter.
-The definition of "mental health practitioner" in section 99 is widened to permit the Committee for Health and Social Care to approve persons as mental health practitioners to carry out the functions of approved social workers, in addition to those of approved medical practitioners.
+Paragraphs 4 to 6 of Schedule 1 modify the Mental Health (Bailiwick of Guernsey) Law, 2010 ("the Law") to permit an approved medical practitioner (rather than only a second opinion approved doctor) to provide a certificate for the purposes of section 56 of the Law and, in doing so, that practitioner will only be required to consult with one person, where the practitioner is of the opinion that is not reasonably practicable or would involve unreasonable delay to comply with the unmodified requirements.